Best Network Security Policy Management Tools

 Pros:

-• Simple integration into AWS products
+• Simple Integration into AWS Products: Part of the platform

-• Can quickly implement global policy changes
+• Apply Common Security Settings to All Services: Can quickly implement global policy changes

 Cons: